insin/react-heatpack/README.md

 ## Images

-Require image files from your JavaScript as if it was any other module, e.g.:
+Require image files from your JavaScript as if they were any other module, e.g.:

 ```html
 <img src={require('./logo.png')}/>